annabelle-z-li/AI-research-level-2/research-journal.md

 - After generating the score, prompt an LLM with the MusicXML and ask it to detect and correct obvious errors
 - Experimental but potentially powerful for a Space already in the HuggingFace/AI ecosystem

+### Fix 6 — Use simpler audio files (very low effort)
+- Using simpler monophonic audio files (like a c-major scale) will allow me to see where the AI is going wrong from the foundation
+- Find one online or possibly make one on my own in a music creating software like MuseScore

 ---

 ## Notes for Future Iterations